The placenta-specific proteome

 attached to the decidua which provides structural stability for the placenta.

-Cell types of the placenta villi include:
+The cell types of the placenta villi include:

 - Cytotrophoblasts and syncytiotrophoblasts which cover the surface of the villous tree and are surrounded by maternal blood.